NikhilGangaram/NG-Interactive-Lab-Hub/Lab 3/README.md

 **I found the issue with embedding the video in the README.md, turns out GitHub automatically filters unsafe HTML tags.
 One workaround is to then embed the video file as an asset in the repo and link to it from the README.md, but that didn't work either since all of my videos are over the 10MB limit.
 Like previous labs, I've included the videos in a folder: therapist/videos.
 I had hoped to talk to a TA about this but needed to travel for work this week.**

 ### Wizarding with the Pi (optional)
-In the [demo directory](./demo), you will find an example Wizard of Oz project.
-In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
-You may use this demo code as a template.
-By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
-You can control what the system says from the controller as well!

-\*\***Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*

 **Here's what we noted that felt "off" after acting it out:**